pablo1793/mp2-think-twice-memory-game/README.md

 3. After reviewing my style.css file, I concluded none of the code to be superfluous.
 4. I added the meta description tag to the head in my index.html file.

+### Noteworthy Bugfixes

+1. Soonafter finishing the bulk of the coding process, I began testing the functionality of the game and found a major bug.
+After a victory, and clicking to restart the game, the instruments continued their side-to-side animations and remained visible even though the game had restarted and all cards were once more face down.

+I fixed this bug by researching the pertinent CSS documentation on keyframes animations.
+The fix was simple: I added an iteration-count to line 75 in style.css file.
+Limiting the amount of times the animation repeats.

+2. Around the same time, I noticed that the animation that enables the overlay text to grow was not responsive on smaller screen sizes.
+At first I tried to change the font-size through the use of a media query, which didn't work.

+Finally, I fixed the problem by simply changing the font-size unit from pixels to viewport width within the overlay keyframes animation on line 110 in the style.css file.

+3.

 ### Testing client stories from UX section of README.md